Huawei Mate 20: Software

-The Mate 20 ships with Android 9.0 "Pie".
+The Mate 20 ships with Android 9.0 “Pie”.
 It introduces Huawei's EMUI 9 software suite, which was designed to be more streamlined in comparison to previous iterations.
 It includes new features such as screen gesture-based navigation, Digital Balance (a dashboard for tracking and limiting device usage), HiVision (an augmented reality object recognition experience for the camera), and Password Vault among other features.

 The Mate 20 was upgraded to Android 10 featuring EMUI 10.

 Model variations

 Porsche Design

 The Porsche Design Huawei Mate 20 RS is a special edition of the Mate 20 Pro; its rear cover has a racing stripe motif with two stripes of leather, while it features 256 or 512 GB of storage, and 8 GB of RAM.

-Mate 20 X 5G
+Mate 20 X and Mate 20 X 5G

 The Mate 20 X is a larger variant of the Mate 20, featuring a 7.2-inch display, a headphone jack, a 5,000 mAh battery, vapour chamber cooling and support for an optional stylus.
 It features the same camera setup as the Mate 20 Pro, but lacks wireless charging.
 Unlike the Mate 20 Pro, its display is flat, and it uses a rear-mounted fingerprint reader.

-The phone is using graphene film cooling technology for thermal management, and is one of the first commercial products to utilize graphene for such purposes.
+The phone is using graphene film cooling technology for thermal management, and is one of the first commercial products to utilise graphene for such purposes.
 A 5G variant was announced on May 17, 2019.
 It is nearly identical to the original Mate 20 X, but has a smaller 4,200 mAh battery and support for 40W fast charging.
-It lacks a headphone jack and only comes in one color, Emerald Green.
+It lacks a headphone jack and a second stereo speaker.